Episode - 7F01

 - Spanner in the Works: Marge single-handily torpedos Mr. Burns' campaign with one serving.

 - Took a Level in Jerkass: Marge.
-Throughout the episode, she keeps acting as though Homer is oppressing the family by making them support Mr. Burns out of a genuine political belief despite Homer's blunt declaration that he is only doing so because Mr. Burns is his boss and would likely fire him if he voted for Mary Bailey.
+Throughout the episode, she keeps acting as though Homer is oppressing the family by making them support Mr. Burns out of a genuine political belief.
+There are two problems with this: first, Homer never directly orders Marge to vote for Burns, and when Burns decides to come to the Simpson house for dinner, Homer resorts to begging—not force, begging—on his hands and knees to get Marge to go along with it; second, he bluntly tells her that the only reason he is voting for Mr. Burns (again, just him—no attempts to coerce Marge into voting for Burns are made) is because the old man is his boss and would likely fire him if Homer voted for Bailey.
 She openly sabotages the campaign anyway (and seemingly kills Blinky to do so), then has the nerve to expect Homer to take the fall for her actions when Burns throws a temper tantrum as a result.
 Her attempts to comfort Homer at the end of the episode can be interpreted as her saying that Homer is a loser who's never going to amount to much since his goals are so pathetic.
 Frankly, she should thank her lucky stars that Burns has a tendency to forget who Homer is, or the Simpsons would have been in very hot water because of her actions, and given her behavior throughout the episode, she likely would have refused to take responsibility for them.

 - Where the Hell Is Springfield?: The plot centers around a gubernatorial race for a state that is never mentioned.
 This episode could arguably be the Trope Namer since it's the first one where the lack of a state name is kind of an issue.